-I wrote about the stigma here, read it later…
+I wrote about the stigma here, read it…

 The dark times in my life are one of the same as good and bad.
-I’ll explain that later, but I also want to mention that I recently heard the story about the Astronaut who came back to Earth from space, and when asked what GOD looked like, he responded, “well, she’s black…”.
-It’s also an old saying, go Google it.
+I’ll explain that later, but I also want to mention that I recently heard the story about the Astronaut who came back to Earth from space, and when asked what GOD looked like he responded, “well, she’s black…” It’s also an old saying, go Google it.

-So, about that dark time in my life.
+About those dark times in my life.

 What is a Floatation Tank?

 The floatation tank, also known as an isolation tank or sensory deprivation tank, vary in size but typically are 8 X 4.5 feet wide.
 Air freely flows in and out of the enclosed tank as you float.

 The tank is filled up with 10 inches of water, and soaked with 800 pounds of Epsom salt making the water more buoyant than the Dead Sea.
 You’ll float on your back about half in and half out of the water.
 The water itself is at the skin’s average temperature of 93.5° F, so you feel nothing.

 You lie in the dark without gravity, a numbed body, no sight, or sound, but thoughts.